Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/testing_data_azure.md

 ## End-to-end tests

-Template end-to-end tests are implemented for data workloads in Stacks.
+Template end-to-end tests are implemented for data workloads in Ensono Stacks.
 These tests are implemented in a behaviour-driven-development (BDD) style using [behave](https://behave.readthedocs.io/en/stable/).

 This framework allows test cases to be written in a natural language style.
 Data workloads generated through Datastacks will have placeholder end-to-end BDD tests under `tests/end_to_end`.
 The `.feature` file located here contains the test cases in BDD style.
 The tests provided perform a number of actions to prepare a test scenario, execute the workload, check the results, and clean up.